dwshadle/florence-price-catalog/_texts/price-fantasie_negre_no1.md

 ---

 ## Notes
-[^fn1]: According to the *Norfolk Journal and Guide* (September 6, 1930), this performance occurred at the twelfth annual convention of the National Association of Negro Musicians.
+[^fn1]: This performance occurred at the twelfth annual convention of the National Association of Negro Musicians.
 [^fn2]: On this occasion, Price used the work to accompany a ballet performed by the Negro Dance Group founded by Katherine Dunham.
 According to the national edition of the *Chicago Defender* (December 24, 1932), Ludmilla Speranzeva decided to choreograph the piece after hearing Margaret Bonds play it.